Introducing Culturally Relevant Technology in Developing Countries:

 Guatemala - MayaTech

-“Maya-Tech" is a new educational program under development in San Pedro, Guatemala.
+“Maya-Tech" (Spanish version) is a new educational program under development in San Pedro, Guatemala.
 The goal of Maya-Tech is to develop and implement a school curriculum to promote Mayan history and culture while simultaneously introducing children to computer technology through animated digital storytelling.

 Through engaging Mayan educators, artists and cultural organizations, Maya-Tech aims to develop image sets that address three themes: ancient Mayan civilization; the colonial conquest; and contemporary Mayan life.
 The historical images are being developed by local artists in a cartoon style.
 The contemporary images, however, will consist of ‘cartoonized’ photos of the local Mayan villages and surroundings, allowing students to incorporate images of their own community as they tell stories about their lives and explore connection with the past.